mfruizs/mongockito/README.md

 # mongockito
-Java library for unit testing in NoSQL mongo
+Java library for unit testing of NoSQL mongodb